 • Players may ask their opponents what irregular method(s) will be used, if any, prior to both teams drawing their dominos at the table.
 If asked, players using methods not sanctioned above must divulge them to their opponents.

-The rules above are offered for discussion to promote fair play in tournaments attended by participants from diversified playing cultures.
+The rules above are offered for discussion to promote enhanced fair play in tournaments attended by participants from diversified playing cultures.
 Comments are welcome.
 Pertinent extracts are posted anonymously below.

 The following are some creative methods used to communicate specific information between partnerships in 42.
 They were volunteered by contributing tournament players and visitors to this site.
 They are provided for educational purposes only so unsuspecting traditional players are made aware of their existence.